Man at a desk looking at a piece of paper with a confused look

 Can finance charges impact your credit score?

-And if a finance charge doesn’t hurt your credit score, the reason for the charge might.
-For example, late or missed payments can trigger a small late fee, but the missed payment itself may negatively impact your payment history, accounting for 35 percent of your credit score.
+Even if a finance charge doesn’t impact your credit score immediately, the reason for the charge might.
+For example, late or missed payments can trigger a small late payment fee, but the missed payment itself may negatively impact your payment history.
+This is because your payment history makes up about 35% of your credit score (percentage may vary slightly depending on the scoring model used).

 How to avoid or minimize finance charges

-Some finance charges are avoidable with good habits, proper planning, and promotional offers.
+Some finance charges are avoidable with good credit habits, proper planning, and taking advantage of promotional offers.

 • Make large purchases or balance transfers with a low intro APR credit card to minimize interest charges.